facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 SHAREHOLDER ENGAGEMENT – one of Newground's specialties – is the process by which company shareholders (collectively, a corporation's owners) communicate with management, the board of directors, and fellow stockholders to directly influence a company's actions and policies.

-One of the rights of share ownership is the ability to place a proposal in the company proxy for a vote of all stockholders.
+One of the rights of your share ownership is the ability to place a proposal in the company proxy for a vote of all stockholders.
 When this happens, the proxy is printed (at company expense) and sent to every shareholder on earth – which also launches it into the business press.
 This creates tremendous leverage, both for educating others and for shifting the company in more positive directions.

-Through shareholder engagement, you as a shareowner can use investments to promote socially responsible and sustainable practices within the companies you own.
+Through shareholder engagement, you can use investments to promote socially responsible and sustainable practices within the companies you own.
 You can voice concerns about issues such as climate change, human rights, or secretive "dark money" lobbying, and through Newground work with the board and management to find solutions that are in the best long-term interest of the company, shareholders, and a range of other stakeholders – including employees, communities, and society at large.

 POLICY WORK – another Newground commitment – is lobbying at both the state & national levels to improve (or preserve) the rules by which corporations are allowed to transact business.

 For decades, the responsible investment community has engaged in substantive policy work.
 However, especially since the Trump administration, the need has escalated as ESG investing and shareholder engagement (in particular) have become the subject of far-right "woke capitalism" conspiracy attacks.
-The majority of the investment community – asset managers of all stripes and sizes, including those without explicit ESG mandates – have found common cause in countering these undemocratic initiatives.
+The majority of the investment community – asset managers of all stripes and sizes, including those without explicit responsible investment mandates – have found common cause in countering these undemocratic initiatives.

-Our own policy efforts over the years have included:
+Newground's own policy efforts over the years have included:

-- In-person legislative visits in DC, Seattle, Olympia, and other cities.
+• In-person legislative visits in DC, Seattle, Olympia, and other cities.

-- Action Days and other public events held around the country.
+• Action Days and other public events held around the country.

-- Participation in by-invitation policy symposiums with academics, Agency staff, judges, and politicians.
+• Participation in by-invitation policy symposiums with academics, Agency staff, judges, and politicians.

-- Authoring published op-ed and opinion pieces.
+• Authoring published op-ed and opinion pieces.

-- Active participation in formal administrative review and comment processes, including direct dialogue with Federal Agencies.
+• Active participation in formal administrative review and comment processes, including direct dialogue with Federal Agencies.

-- Participating in lawsuits under the APA (Administrative Procedure Act) and other provisions.
+• Participating in lawsuits under the APA (Administrative Procedure Act) and other provisions.

-- Testifying as an expert witness before municipal boards.
+• Testifying as an expert witness before municipal boards.

-- Conference, university, and workshop presentations internationally, and
+• Conference, university, and workshop presentations internationally, and

-- Mobilizing many billions of investor dollars on open-letter and campaign initiatives.
+• Mobilizing many billions of investor dollars on open-letter and campaign initiatives.

 Newground is particularly well-known among professional colleagues and peers for our innovations in shareholder engagement, and tireless advocacy on the policy front.